-Feeling a bit past her prime at 27, former athlete Lisa Jorgenson finds herself in the middle of a love triangle, as a corporate guy in crisis competes with Lisa’s current, baseball-playing beau.
+After being cut from the USA softball team and feeling a bit past her prime, Lisa finds herself evaluating her life and in the middle of a love triangle, as a corporate guy in crisis competes with her current, baseball-playing beau.

 This film is not currently playing on MUBI but 30 other great films are.
 See what's now showing

 Don't focus so much on the credentials of who's starring in it, or the hype you've built up for it yourself.
 That's nonsense.
 It's actually a wonderfully-written film, one of my most favorite screenplays, and deserves to be appreciated and recommended.
 I could watch this over and over again because the comedy is so comfortable, feels very natural, and isn't trying too hard.